Quantum Information Fusion and Correction under the Transferable Belief Model: Credal level on quantum circuits

 In this paper, we achieve a quantized credal level without theoretical errors, owing to the mathematical consistency between the belief structure and the superposition state.
 Furthermore, we will demonstrate that BACR and $\alpha$-junction require fewer computational resources on quantum circuits from the perspective of operation times.

-\begin{remark} In quantum computing, computational complexity has various ways to be measured, such as circuit depth, number of elementary gates, etc. In this paper, the computational complexity of the fusion operation for multiple bodies of evidence is measured by the number of Toffoli gates.
-For belief revision of a body of evidence, the complexity is determined by the number of single-bit control gates. \end{remark}
+\begin{remark} In quantum computing, computational complexity can be evaluated in multiple ways, including circuit depth and the number of elementary gates.
+In this paper, we measure the complexity of evidence fusion by the number of Toffoli gates, while the complexity of belief revision for a single body of evidence is assessed by the number of single-control gates. \end{remark}